Is there evidence that cholesterol medication is helping or hurting your joints?

 If I control my cholesterol with diet and exercise, instead of medications, my knee pain can be helped without the medication’s side effects.

-Here medical and university researchers published their finding in the influential Scientific reports (5) from the Nature Publish group in London.
+Here medical and university researchers published their findings in the influential Scientific Reports (10) from the Nature Publish group in London.

 - In the present study of nearly 14,000 participants, the research team identified a positive association between hyperlipidemia (high cholesterol) and elevated risks of knee pain and clinical knee osteoarthritis in middle-aged or older adults.

 - There is a relationship between triglycerides and knee osteoarthritis.